IHoshen/Advanced-Topics-in-Machine-Learning-Course/README.md

-# README – School Closure Prediction and Classification Project
+# README – School Closure Prediction and Analysis by Classification & Unsupervised analysis Project

 ## Project Description
 This project focuses on analyzing, classifying, and predicting the likelihood of school closures.
 The data were obtained from a government open-data website and include various features such as tuition fees, sector, number of classes, school status (open/closed), and more.